Table of Contents

 For business customers, AWS is understandably appealing.
 It’s easy to use, and Amazon has tried to cover every possible use case.

-The company’s main data solution is Redshift, which it says serves “Fortune 500 companies, startups, and everything in between.”
+The company’s main data solution is Redshift, which serves companies of all shapes and sizes.
 Customers include Lyft, Pfizer, McDonalds, and DuoLingo.
 Extracting data to Redshift is as simple as using the “Copy” command to load data into tables.
 (Amazon recommends not using “Insert,” which it says is “prohibitively slow.”)
 The tables can then be updated with data manipulation commands to edit specific rows and columns.

 Other loading processes are more complex and more expensive.
 Loading data into Redshift from Amazon S3, for example, means first downloading files in comma-separated value, character-delimited, and fixed-width formats.
 Users then have to create an Amazon S3 bucket to upload the data files, launch a Redshift cluster, and create database files.
 After copying the data files into the tables, they need to troubleshoot and correct any errors.
 Amazon estimates the time required for this process at an hour — and charges $1 per hour for each cluster.